Trantorian1/notes-rust-blockchain/src/the_ugly_the_pitfalls_of_web_3_0.md

 As mentioned before, Blockchain technologies do not protect us from logical errors, and so we are still vulnerable to code exploits such as these.
 Even worse: nothing stops a malevolent actor from intentionally creating bad code that can later be exploited.

-This can be mitigated at the protocol level by allowing _anyone_ to inspect the code of Blockchain applications but this does not guarantee that a bug or exploit won't be missed[^2].
+This can be mitigated at the protocol level by allowing _anyone_ to inspect the code of Blockchain applications, but this does not guarantee that a bug or exploit won't be missed[^2].

 ## Inconsistencies in a Shared Narrative